 - Because the hired writer benefits from having their name on the cover of a book, the price for co-authorship is often lower than that of a ghostwritten work.

-I have ghostwritten more than a dozen books, two of which became New York Times bestsellers.
+I have ghostwritten more than two dozen books, two of which became New York Times bestsellers.
 I’ve developed a process that lets me produce a book in as little as two months, depending on the topic and amount of research involved.
 I’ve written on topics as wide-ranging as baseball, civil rights, finances, marketing, and religion, as well as in various genres of fiction.

 If you still have questions, I’ve written an article that covers much of the ghostwriting basics, including the importance of author/ghostwriter chemistry, your time commitment, and what to look for when choosing a ghostwriter or co-author.